Kushal-Shankar-1/BroadCastMailer/README.md

 python coldmail.py
 ```

-2. **Check Your Emails:**
+2. **Verify Emails:**
-- Verify that emails have been sent by checking the 'Sent' folder in your Gmail.
+- Check the 'Sent' folder in your Gmail.

 ## Contributing

-Contributions to BroadCastMailer are welcome!
-Feel free to fork the repository, make changes, and submit pull requests.
-For major changes or enhancements, please open an issue first to discuss what you would like to change.
+Contributions, issues, and feature requests are welcome.
+Feel free to check [issues page](https://github.com/Kushal-Shankar-1/BroadCastMailer/issues) if you want to contribute.

 ## Author